Índice INGAR methodology — v1.4

 Estimated capital appreciation additionally uses official sources: the INE IAI sale-price index for Montevideo and rental contracts from the DGI (tax authority).

-Per-listing filters
+Per-offer filters

-Before computing statistics, each listing must pass plausibility filters: price between USD 20,000 and 5,000,000, surface between 15 and 2,000 m², and price per m² between USD 300 and 8,000.
+Before computing statistics, each offer must pass plausibility filters: price between USD 20,000 and 5,000,000, surface between 15 and 2,000 m², and price per m² between USD 300 and 8,000.
 Medians and percentiles use continuous interpolation (percentile_cont).

 Asking prices, not transaction prices